-Are there any restrictions on when the constable or sheriff can use the execution to move my tenant out of the dwelling?
+When can the constable or sheriff use the execution to move my tenant out of the dwelling?

-Yes.
-The execution can be levied on (used to move a tenant from the premises) only on a weekday (Monday through Friday) between the hours of 9 am and 5 pm, not on Saturday, Sunday, or a legal holiday when the court is closed.
+The execution can be used to move a tenant from the premises only on a weekday (Monday through Friday) between 9 a.m. and 5 p.m., not on Saturday, Sunday, or a legal holiday when the court is closed.

-Does the execution in a summary process case ever expire?
+Can the execution in a summary process case expire?

 Yes.
-The execution must be used within 3 months to regain possession of the dwelling.
-The monetary portion of the execution is valid for 20 years.
+The execution must be used within 3 months.
+The monetary part of the execution is valid for 20 years.

 After I have removed my tenant from the property, how do I collect the money I was awarded in the judgment?

 You may have the sheriff use the summary process execution to levy against non-exempt assets.
 You may want to consult an attorney before you begin this process.
-Also, you may be able to serve and file a post-judgment motion for payment or for trustee process against a third party, such as an employer holding wages.
-In the alternative, supplementary process under G.L. c.
+You may be able to serve and file a post-judgment motion for payment or for trustee process against a third party, such as an employer holding wages.
+Otherwise, supplementary process under G.L. c.
 224 (not to be confused with summary process under G.L. c.
 239) is available.
-You should consult the clerk’s office in which the summary process case was heard to determine the best procedure to follow in your case.
+You should consult the clerk’s office where the summary process case was heard to determine the best procedure to follow in your case.